Hundemeier/sacn/README.md

 import sacn
 import time

-# provide an IP-Address to bind to if you want to send multicast packets from a specific interface
+# provide an IP-Address to bind to if you want to receive multicast packets from a specific interface
 receiver = sacn.sACNreceiver()
 receiver.start()  # start the receiving thread